Politics of Botswana: Foreign policy

-The president is responsible for Botswana foreign policy, overseeing the Minister of Foreign Affairs.
+The president is responsible for the foreign policy of Botswana, overseeing the Minister of Foreign Affairs.
 Botswana's political and economic success relative to other countries in Africa has led it to play a larger role in regional and global affairs.
 By the end of the 20th century, Botswana had begun sending financial and military support to neighbouring countries and international organisations.
-Botswana's landlocked territory and export-driven economy have incentivised Botswana to maintain strong diplomatic ties with other countries.
+Botswana has emphasised multilateralism in its foreign policy.
+Its landlocked territory and export-driven economy have incentivised it to maintain strong diplomatic ties with other countries, and its low population and proximity to unstable governments have caused Botswana to work closely with international organisations for security and resources.

+From 1966 to 1994, the countries bordering Botswana were unstable or otherwise hostile to Botswana.
+It did not establish formal relations with its largest neighbour, South Africa, during the latter's discriminatory apartheid rule.
 In its first years, Botswana had no military.
 The Botswana Defence Force was eventually created in response to regional instability.
+As South Africa liberalised after 1994, Botswana's primary foreign policy concern became the instability in neighbouring Zimbabwe.

+For much of its history as an independent country, Botswana practiced a realpolitik foreign policy.
+During the presidency of Ian Khama, it shifted to an idealist foreign policy, in which it routinely criticised governments for human rights violations.
+During this period, it was often the only member of the African Union to support the International Criminal Court or to condemn human rights violations in autocratic nations.

 Social policy

-Welfare programs in Botswana are relatively limited and subject to means testing, and there is no national level social security.The government of Botswana allows for high spending to increase access to education and healthcare.
+Botswana's relative wealth compared to other countries in the region has allowed for high spending on public services such as education, health and infrastructure.
 As of 2014, the Ministry of Education and Skills Development had the largest budget of any government initiative.
+Approximately 10,000 kilometres of road were paved in the first fifty years of the country's independence, compared to the 50 kilometres that existed before independence.

-HIV/AIDS is the most serious healthcare issue in the country, and the HIV/AIDS epidemic in Botswana is one of the most severe outbreaks in the world.
+Welfare programs in Botswana are relatively limited and subject to means testing and there is no national level social security.
+The country's predominantly arid environment results in droughts becoming a frequent public welfare concern.
+HIV/AIDS is the most serious healthcare issue in the country and the HIV/AIDS epidemic in Botswana is one of the most severe outbreaks in the world.
 Botswana received less foreign aid when combating the epidemic in the 1990s, allowing it to spread.